Badhan, Sanaag: History

-Until Somalia Independence
+Until Somalia independence

-Before the colonial period, the Badhan area lay within the heartland of the Warsangali Sultanate in eastern Sanaag.
+Prior to the colonial period, the Badhan area was part of the Warsangali Sultanate in eastern Sanaag.

-In the 1910s, during the Dervish wars, Mohammed Abdullah Hassan’s forces exerted control over parts of the interior of British Somaliland, and the Badhan area figured among the Dervish-era strongpoints, including a fort attributed to this period.
+During the Dervish movement in the 1910s, Mohammed Abdullah Hassan's forces established a military fort in Badhan.

-In 1933 a severe drought prompted the opening of a relief camp at Badhan that housed an estimated 2,500–3,000 people.
-In 1945, the protectorate administration employed poisoned bait in anti-locust campaigns; pastoralists from Zeila to Badhan protested, and unrest followed in several localities.
+In 1933, a severe drought led the British protectorate administration to open a relief camp in Badhan, which housed between 2,500 and 3,000 people.
+In 1945, local pastoralists from Zeila to Badhan protested against the administration's anti-locust campaigns that used poisoned bait, resulting in unrest in several localities.

-By the late colonial period, Badhan appears in official survey work with fixed coordinates at approximately 10°43′N, 48°20′E, reflecting its recognition as a settled inland point in eastern Sanaag prior to Somali independence in 1960.
+Official surveys from 1951 recorded Badhan as a permanent settlement at approximately 10°43′N, 48°20′E.

 Until Somali civil war (1960–1991)

 Following Somali independence in 1960, Badhan was administered as an inland township of eastern Sanaag.
-In the 1970s, a series of heavy rains unleashed powerful floods across the interior; contemporaneous reporting in an environmental study notes that the Siad Barre government relocated the population of Xubeera to Badhan.
+In the 1970s, heavy rains caused severe flooding in the interior, prompting the government of Siad Barre to relocate the population of Xubeera to Badhan.

-The 1974–1975 drought (Abaartii Dabadheer) affected northern Somalia, triggering large-scale relief operations and population movements across Sanaag’s pastoral zones around Badhan.
+The 1974–1975 Abaartii Dabadheer drought also affected northern Somalia, leading to relief operations and population movements across Sanaag’s pastoral zones around Badhan.

-Somali Civil War and Somaliland’s founding
+Somali Civil War and Somaliland's founding

-Through the 1980s, while conflict intensified elsewhere, districts inhabited by the Warsangeli—in and around Badhan—were recorded as remaining largely free from fighting up to the collapse of the central government in 1991.
+Through the 1980s, while conflict intensified elsewhere, districts inhabited by the Warsangeli in and around Badhan remained largely free from fighting up to the collapse of the central government in 1991.

-After the Republic of Somaliland’s 1991 declaration of independence, authority in the far east of the claimed territory remained uneven.
-Studies note that through most of the 1990s the Somaliland administration largely left the Dhulbahante and Warsangali areas of Sool and eastern Sanaag “to their own devices,” with customary leadership and local arrangements prevailing around Badhan.

-Peace conferences during 1990–1997 helped stabilize much of Somaliland, but eastern Sanaag remained only partially integrated into Hargeisa’s structures.
+After the Republic of Somaliland's 1991 declaration of independence, authority in the far east of the claimed territory remained uneven.
+Through most of the 1990s, the Somaliland administration largely left the Dhulbahante and Warsangali areas of Sool and eastern Sanaag to local customary leadership and arrangements around Badhan.
+Peace conferences during 1990–1997 stabilized much of Somaliland, but eastern Sanaag remained only partially integrated into Hargeisa's structures.

-In the wider north-east, Harti–Darod constituencies (including the Warsangali around Badhan) pursued a track that culminated in the founding of the Puntland State in 1998; analyses trace that formation to clan conferences and security coordination among Majeerteen, Dhulbahante and Warsangali leaders.
+In the wider north-east, Harti–Darod constituencies, including the Warsangali around Badhan, participated in the process that led to the founding of the Puntland State in 1998, which developed from clan conferences and security coordination among Majeerteen, Dhulbahante and Warsangali leaders.